duel-defense/duel-defense/README.md

 ```
 This will switch to a map called Map1, enable to debug automatic turrets, and start the game.

+### Modding

+Mods are in the form of .pck files, that can be put into ~/.local/share/godot/app_userdata/Duel Defense/mods.
+Mods can override existing files in the game, or new items can be created, such as new levels.

+For more information about how to create mods, go to https://github.com/d10sfan/duel-defense-mod-example.
+Note that mods will not be loaded while the game is being tested in the editor, due to a Godot bug.

 ## License Information

 License for the game can be seen here - https://github.com/d10sfan/duel-defense/blob/main/LICENSE.md